EvilBunny333/Compiler/README.md

 #use git clone with the path of this repo

 #have flex for windows installed
+#change the working directory of flex to your repository

 #use lex program
 Goto to Command Prompt(cmd)